dylan-lang/opendylan/documentation/source/library-reference/common-dylan/common-extensions.rst

      Formats a floating-point number to a string.
 It uses scientific notation where necessary.

-.. class:: <format-string-condition>
-   :sealed:
-   :instantiable:

-   The class of conditions that take a format string.

-   :superclasses: :drm:`<condition>`

-   :description:

-     The class of conditions that take a format string, as defined by the DRM.

-     It is the superclass of Dylan's :class:`<simple-condition>`.

-   :seealso:

-     - The :doc:`Format module <../io/format>` in the :doc:`IO library <../io/index>`.

 .. function:: ignore

    A compiler directive that tells the compiler it must not issue a